shabiel/HWSC/README.md

 | ,U-CURL-35,| cURL error.
 TLS Connection error. |

 # External Dependencies
 This package relies on the cURL executable to be available in the PATH of the GT.M process. cURL is normally installed by default in Windows, Linux and Mac.
+The Unit Tests rely on the `openssl` command, which also needs to be found in the path.

 GT.M Version must be 6.1 or higher for $ZCLOSE support.

 # Internal Dependencies
 The package relies on XU*8.0*10001 (shabiel/Kernel-GTM repo) for some minor functionality.

 The package relies on XLFJSON found in patch XU*8.0*680 for Unit Tests.
 Normal operation does not use it.

 The package relies on M-Unit found on joelivey/M-Unit repo for running Unit Tests.

 # Unit Testing
+Please note that Unit Test T7 (client certificate with password) does not work reliably across platforms.
+It won't run normally when you try to run all the unit tests.
 ```
 FOIA201802>D ^XOBWTGUX